Kineolyan/checklist-action/README.md

 ## Goals

-The `checkswitch` action allows one to parse the body of a Pull Request to retrieve bullet points as configuration toggles.
+`checkswitch-action` allows one to parse the body of a Pull Request to retrieve bullet points as configuration toggles.

 For a Pull Request body as below,